 Self-Hosted Bitbucket Runners: A Practical Guide

 Self-hosted Bitbucket runners let you run Bitbucket Pipelines builds on machines you control instead of Atlassian's cloud infrastructure.
 You install a small runner agent on your own server, tag it with labels, and point specific pipeline steps at it with runs-on.
 The payoff is real: build minutes used by self-hosted runners aren't billed against your Pipelines quota, you can use bigger machines and warmer caches, and you can reach private resources inside your own network.
 The one tax nobody warns you about is disk space — a busy runner quietly fills up with old caches and images until builds fail.
-This guide walks through the setup end to end, then shows the weekly cleanup job that keeps it healthy.
+This guide walks through the setup end to end, works through the symptoms when a runner stops picking up jobs, and shows the weekly cleanup job that keeps it healthy.

 What Are Self-Hosted Bitbucket Runners?